tonyb7/zeckendorf-sequences/README.md

 <img src="https://github.com/tonyb7/zeckendorf-sequences/blob/master/terminal_output.png?raw=true" width="600">

-The executable is included in this repository in case you don't want to/can't compile the C++ file and wanted to give running the executable compiled on my Mac a shot (skip steps 1-2 in this case).

 # Issues & Limitations
-If you want to generate bigger numbers and the ouput starts getting funky within the `printGrid` function, simply increase the parameter passed to `cout.width()`.

 It seems like the program can only execute reasonably fast (under 20 seconds) on my computer for up to about 23 rows as of now.

 # Extensions